jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

     .. code-block:: none

         $ system host-unlock controller-1

 #.
 Power up and unlock the storage hosts one at a time \(if using a Ceph
     storage backend\).
-The hosts are re-installed with the release N load.
+The hosts are re-installed with the previous release load.

     .. note::
         Skip this step if doing this procedure on a |prod| Duplex system.